-While this described the basics, we were still missing a few standard metrics for professional service firms.
+While this dashboard described the basics, we were still missing a few standard metrics for professional service firms.
 One measurement occurs rarely but is absolutely critical to bubble up immediately when it does occur—unrealized time.
 Unfortunately, whether time is realizable or not is not an attribute that the time tracking system puts on the time entries.
 That information cannot, or rather shouldn’t, be stored at the transaction (time entry) level because it can be influenced by other time entries.

-Also, thinking back, our end goal was to measure (and later forecast) the health our organization.
+Also, thinking back, our end goal was to measure (and later forecast) the health of our organization.
 In order to do this, we needed to analyze trends in the data we have already captured as well as bring in other data sources that measure other areas of our business like Marketing and Sales.
 Once we are confident that we are sufficiently measuring what is behind us, we can start to turn our attention towards what is in front.

 Why analyze performance data?

 While we naturally have a feeling about our performance, this data can be leveraged to validate that feeling with tangible evidence.
 Many times, our assumptions or biases can lead us to a false sense of security in our understanding and to making poor decisions.
 Data-driven insights can provide the needed validation to prove or disprove those assumptions, even providing the information needed to avoid upcoming issues that will unnecessarily challenge the success of the organization or goal.
 These insights could be comparing our performance over time or certain segments of our business.
 They could expose unknown seasonality that could be leveraged to meet the sales objectives.